LitGrey-Technologies/Optician-Dynamics/readme.md

 #### Can i get Optician Dynamics training?

-Yes, We can schedule training sessions online which are free but if you need onsite training then you have additional cost.
+Yes but only in Pakistan, We can schedule training sessions online which are free but if you need onsite training then you have additional cost.

 #### How many branches/outlets Optician Dynamics can handle?